alifarazz/September/README.md

 #       September

-A text-independent real-time Speaker Recognition system written in ANSI C.
+A text-independent Speaker Recognition system written in ANSI C.

 - Open Source and Cross-platform